lajbrc/CitySim9002/README.md

 # IS2545 - DELIVERABLE 2: Unit Testing

-The program CitySim9002 is runnable with the command 'java -jar CitySim9002.jar n' where n is any int.
+The program CitySim9002 is runnable with the command 'java CitySim9002 n' where n is any int.

 ## ISSUES